Celia4444/Spark_workshop_7.7.20/README.md

 * Data
 The dataset is download from Kaggle website:https://www.kaggle.com/dileep070/heart-disease-prediction-using-logistic-regression/data.
 It is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.Each attribute is a potential risk factor.
 There are both demographic, behavioral and medical risk factors.

+* Project goal:to predict whether the patient has 10-year risk of future coronary heart disease (CHD).

 * Variables
 Demographic:
 • Sex: male or female(Nominal)